akadoorie/expense-tracker-ai/README.md

 ---

-Built with ❤️ using Next.js 14, TypeScript, and Tailwind CSS
+Built using Next.js 14, TypeScript, and Tailwind CSS